-Our Lenten journey of forty days has begun.
+Our Lenten journey of forty days begins Ash Wednesday.
 We are marked with ashes at the beginning of this season as a reminder of our frail humanity and our total dependence upon God.
 We recall that when Jesus began his public ministry, he did so with a call to conversion, “Repent, and believe in the Gospel.”

 Our forty-day observance recalls his stay in the wilderness before beginning that ministry.
 Of course, “forty” is significant in the Old Testament, as well.
 It rained forty days and forty nights while Noah and his family awaited a new creation out of the waters of the Great Flood.
 It was forty days that Moses spent on Mount Sinai as he waited for the Law.
 Elijah, too, fasted for forty days on his journey to Mount Horeb to meet the Lord.